Sean1708/reFILE/README.rst

 Options
 -------

-reFILE uses the idea of global and local options.
-Global options are available for all subcommands and must be place before the subcommand whereas local options are specific to a subcommand and must be placed after the subcommand.
-Most options are global, they are:
+All options in reFILE must be specified after the subcommand.
+Many of the options are shared between subcommands, they are:

 -h, --help              print a useful help message -r, --recurse           search directories recursively -q, --quiet             supress all output except errors -v, --verbose           print extra information
--d, --directories       rename and delete (if empty) directories -l LIM, --limit=LIM     maximum depth limit when searching recursively -I PAT, --ignore=PAT    ignore any files which match the regex PAT -i, --confirm           prompt for confirmation before renaming or
+-l LIM, --limit=LIM     maximum depth limit when searching recursively -I PAT, --ignore=PAT    ignore any files which match the regex PAT
-                            deleting any files
--f, --force             never prompt for confirmation -m DIR, --moveto=DIR    move file into directory dir

-The only local options are for help on a specific command.

 Listing Files